chinmay0301/ML-experiments-/README.md

 ## NAND gate

 Made a NAND gate using a neural network with one hidden layer and 10 nodes.
-The last line of the code can be changed to give the boolean input tuple of your choice, and u will get not get an error of more than **3%** .
+The last line of the code can be changed to give the boolean input tuple of your choice, and u will not get a loss of more than **0.03%** .
 Just a basic code, but was fun!